 - Environmental and Stormwater Management Policy

 - Waste Management Policy

 - Sustainable Jobsites Policy to Green All Projects

-In addition to these internal policies, Jackie recently wrote a guideline published by the USGBC, titled “Reaching Beyond Formula: How Every Contractor Should Contribute to Sustainability.”
+In addition to these internal policies, Jackie has been published in numerous industry journals, including a guideline titled “Reaching Beyond Formula: How Every Contractor Should Contribute to Sustainability” by the USGBC.
 The article recommends actions any contractor can take to reduce environmental impact on every jobsite.
 The recommendations in this article can also be used by building owners to guide sustainable decision making.